 You might also have the mindset that the customer isn’t always right.
 It is worth remembering that word of mouth can be your best friend or worst enemy.
-A customer that is happy with the service will often look over higher price points or small mistakes that can happen.
+A customer that is happy with your plumbing services will often be more willing to look past higher price points or forgive small mistakes that can happen.

 Protective Gear is Not a Joke